-Car leases are typically for two to four years.
+As the car market struggles to catch up with inventory issues, taking over car lease payments could be a good option to get behind the wheel.
+Car leases are typically for two or three years.
 Lessees may decide they want to end the lease early because they no longer like the car, can’t afford the payments or the car no longer suits their needs.
 From there, someone else — such as yourself — can connect with lessees through a third-party website.

 Advantages of a lease takeover

-Assuming a car lease has clear benefits when you’re looking to drive a newer model car for a short period.
+Assuming a car lease has clear benefits when you are looking to drive a newer model car for a short period.

-- Vehicle availability.
-With most drivers holding onto their new vehicles for three to five years or longer, and leases typically lasting two or four years, it can be challenging to find a good deal on a newer car that isn’t the current model year.
-But it’s likely you can get a fairly new car through a lease assumption.
+With car buyers holding onto their new vehicles for an average of 6.5 years, according to the latest data from IHS Markit, and leases typically lasting two or three years, it can be challenging to find a good deal on a newer car that isn’t the current model year.
+But it is likely you can get a fairly new car through a lease assumption.

-- Cash incentives.
 Many drivers are eager to get their vehicle off their hands in a lease assumption scenario.
 It is not uncommon for the original lessee to offer a cash bonus.
+They may also offer to cover any transfer fees a leasing company charges, which can save you hundreds of dollars.
+Negotiate with the lessee to get the best deal possible.

 Disadvantages of a lease assumption